kingashari/hksuperG/README.md

 # coming soon
 coming in website to universal useing

+1.6 there are changes
-1.6 coming soon feature adding totally bet
+1.7 coming soon feature adding totally bet

 # build